SRGSSR/pillarbox-apple/README.md

 # Compatibility

 The library is suitable for applications running on iOS 16, tvOS 16 and above.
-The project is meant to be compiled with the latest Xcode version.
+The project is meant to be compiled with the latest versions of Xcode and of the Swift compiler.

 # Contributing